api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 processed by Auctioneer to prepare the update transaction calldata for searchers' convenience.

-9. <b> Fetch the encoded transaction from the airnodes</b>
+9. <b> Fetch the signatures for the awarded bid from the airnodes</b>

-The auctioneer fetches the encoded transaction and signatures from the airnodes.
+The auctioneer fetches airnode signatures for the data feed update.
+These signatures are verified on-chain by the Api3ServerV1 contract to ensure that the update is valid and is triggered by the searcher who won the auction.

 10. <b> Award the winning bid</b>

-The auctioneer publishes the winning bid along with the encoded transaction and signatures to the OevAuctionHouse contract.
+The auctioneer publishes the winning bid along with the encoded calldata together with signatures to the OevAuctionHouse contract.
 The collateral of the winning bid is locked in the OevAuctionHouse contract in the same transaction that the winning bid is awarded.

 11. <b> Fetch the awarded bid transaction</b>